-Turmeric is a bit of wonder herb from Southern India, but a huge rise in popularity also comes with conflicting information.
-Before you buy Turmeric Tablets for dogs, here is the low-down on this golden spice from the experts at Dorwest Herbs.
+Turmeric is the latest wonder herb from Southern India, but a huge rise in popularity comes with conflicting information.
+If you are researching Turmeric Tablets for Dogs, here is the low-down on this golden spice from the experts at Dorwest Herbs.

-Due to the huge surge in popularity, unfortunately there are those wanting to make a ‘quick buck’ by selling inferior quality produce.
-Turmeric for dogs has even been found to be mixed with other ingredients and artificially coloured.
-So, here are the top tips to consider before buying Turmeric supplements for dogs:
+Due to the huge surge in popularity, unfortunately, there are those wanting to make a ‘quick buck’ by selling low-quality produce.
+Turmeric has even been found to be mixed with other ingredients and artificially coloured.
+So, here are the top tips to consider before buying turmeric supplements for dogs:

-- The Turmeric must be identified using various testing methods (Macroscopy, microscopy, DNA & HPTLC) and be fully traceable with tests carried out from field all the way to the end product.
+• Check the turmeric has been identified using various testing methods (macroscopy, microscopy, DNA & HPTLC) and can be fully traceable – with tests carried out from the field to the end product.

-Luckily, Turmeric is relatively easy to give to your pet, simply adding Turmeric and Curcumin supplements for dogs to their normal food will provide enough of the fat needed for its absorption and impart its health benefits.
+Turmeric is relatively easy to give to your pet, simply adding turmeric and curcumin supplements to your dog’s normal diet will provide enough of the fat needed for its absorption.

 5. What is curcumin and is it important?

-For more information, you can discuss our Turmeric Tablets for Dogs with one of our experienced advisors.
-Please get in touch on 01308 897272 or use our contact form.
+For more information on Dorwest Herbs Turmeric Tablets for Dogs, get in touch with one of our experienced advisors.
+Call us today on 01308 897272 or use our contact form.
 Plus, get free UK delivery on orders over £50!

 Please remember, you should always consult a vet if you are concerned about your pet’s health.